 «Begin by breaking all the mirrors in the house, let your arms fall to your side, gaze vacantly at the wall, forget yourself.
 Sing one single note, listen to it from the inside.
 If you hear […] something like a landscape overwhelmed with dread, bonfires between the rocks with squatting half-naked silhouettes, I believe you’ll be well on your way […].
 Afterwards, buy a manual of voice instruction and a dress jacket, and please, and please, don’t sing through your nose and leave poor Schumann in peace»

 Cortázar was a cronopio astonished among fames.
-An accurate lover of different types of music, his work is full of references to the performer he (maybe) did not become.
+An accurate lover of different types of music, his work is full of references to the performer he (maybe) did not become, click and read common house cleaning questions.
 Vargas Llosa says that, according to legend, there was a mysterious enclosure in his Paris house “where Julio would lock himself to play the trumpet and play with toys: the playroom.”

 Singerhood is a toy for those who want to lock themselves in to practice.
 If you listen to Cortázar and (humbly) this application’s instructions on how to sing, the result is that they will emerge as singing chrysalis.